 Sharpe Ratio = (Rp - Rf) / Ꝺ

 A higher value symbolizes a better investment.
 It means greater outcomes for the portfolio compared to the inherent risk.

-Process to Calculate Sharpe Ratio in Excel
+How to Calculate Sharpe Ratio in Excel: 2 Common Cases

 1. Formula to Calculate Sharpe Ratio for Known Values

 When the values are known, we can simply calculate the Sharpe Ratio by putting the values in the equation.

 Here, we have a dataset with a given Expected Rate of Return, Risk Free Rate of Return, and Standard Deviation.
 Now, we can apply the formula to calculate the Shape Ratio.

 - First, select a cell for the output of the Sharpe Ratio (i.e. C9).